marked42/jsvm/js/materials.md

 _教程与书籍_

-1. You Don't Know JS
+1. You Don't Know Javascript
 1. Understanding Javascript 6
-1. Secrets of the Effective Javascript
+1. Secrets of the Javascript Ninja
 1. Effective Javascript
 1. Javascript The Good Parts
 1. Eloquent Javascript